-- First, the terminal illness or death benefits are held by the trustees for beneficiaries other than the settlor.
+- First, the trustees will hold the terminal illness and/or death benefits for the beneficiaries, other than the settlor.
 These benefits are known as the 'gifted benefits'.
-The only exception would be a joint life first death policy, where a joint settlor will be able to benefit from these gifted benefits, if the joint settlors elected for the survivorship option to apply, when the trust is set up and the surviving settlor survives by 30 days following the first death.
+The only exception to this is for joint-life first death policies.
+Here, the surviving settlor will be able to benefit from the gifted benefits if they chose the survivorship option when they set up the trust.
+The surviving settlor would also have to survive the first settlor by 30 days for this to apply.

-- Second, any income protection benefits and any benefits paid in the event of critical illness or total permanent disability are held for the absolute benefit of the settlor.
+- Second, the trustees will hold any critical illness, income protection or total permanent disability benefits for the absolute benefit of the settlor.
 These benefits are known as the ‘retained benefits’.
-The settlor can choose to have the retained benefits treated as gifted benefits by initialling the relevant box on the trust deed, when the trust is set up.
-If the settlor chooses to initial this box they’ll be giving up all rights of access to these benefits in the future.
+The settlor can choose for these retained benefits to be treated as gifted benefits by initialling the relevant box on the trust deed when they set up the trust.
+If they choose to initial this box, they’ll be giving up all rights of access to these benefits in the future.